 This means that at the end of the first month with your lifetime mortgage (or year, depending on your plan), the interest is charged on the original amount you borrow.

 However, in the month or year following, and every period thereafter, the interest is added to the full balance of the loan, including any previous interest accrued.
-This cycle continues until the plan comes to an end
+This cycle continues until the plan comes to an end.
+This means a larger amount of interest is added to your lifetime mortgage each period.
+The interest rate at the beginning of your plan determines how quickly the interest grows which will impact the total cost of borrowing over the term of the loan.

-How can I reduce the cost of borrowing through equity release?
+How can I reduce the cost of my lifetime mortgage?

 You do, of course, have options to help reduce the total cost of the loan over the lifetime of your plan if that’s important to you; for instance, if you wish to leave a larger estate to your loved ones.
 These include: